-- 6.1.1 The term "windfall sites" is defined as "Sites which have not been specifically identified as available in the Local Plan process.
-They normally comprise previously-developed sites that have unexpectedly become available".19 - 6.1.2 The NPPF and PPG state that, where justified, windfall sites can contribute towards housing supply.
+- 6.1.1 The term "windfall sites" is defined as "Sites not specifically identified in the development plan.". - 6.1.2 The NPPF and PPG state that, where justified, windfall sites can contribute towards housing supply.
 However, it is discouraged and the emphasis on 'justification' and 'compelling evidence' that sites are realistic and will consistently become available must be set out. - 6.1.3 A windfall allowance has been calculated based on evidence of past windfall supply and the potential for similar sources of windfall supply to come forward in future years.
-The windfall assessment does not form part of this HELAA Review 2019 and is available as a separate report.
+The windfall assessment does not form part of this HELAA Review 2020 and is available as a separate report.

-19 MHCLG (2018), National Planning Policy Framework, Annex 2: Glossary
+&lt;sup>19 MHCLG (2021), National Planning Policy Framework, Annex 2: Glossary